Grand Isle Consolidated Water District

-The Board of Water Commissioners meets the second Wednesday of every month at 6:30 pm at the Ed Weed Fish Hatchery in Grand Isle.
+The Board of Water Commissioners meets the second Wednesday of every month at 6:30 pm at the Ed Weed Fish Hatchery in Grand Isle, unless otherwise noted.
 All members of the District are welcome and encouraged to attend!
 The Board will answer any questions or concerns at the meeting, but we encourage you to contact us at least a week before the meeting with your questions so we can research and understand your concerns and be able to discuss them and then work with you at the meeting.
 Please contact any Board Member listed above.
 The agenda for each meeting will be posted on bulletin boards at the Town Offices, the post office and A & B Beverage, on this website and on Front Porch Forum 48 hours in advance of each meeting date.

 The Next Meeting: